AnahiMamani/AnahiMamani/README.md

 <!--
 **AnahiMamani/AnahiMamani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started:-->
+# 👋 Hello!
+Welcome to my Github profile.
+## My name is SeuNomeAqui and my nickname is "SeuApelidoAqui"!

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...